trojansrc/blackhole/README.md

 ## 🛠️ Instructions
 1. Copy the MEGA link provided above.
-2. Decrypt and extract the contents using your analysis machine's local password (if applicable).

 ## 📊 Technical Overview
 * **Backend Language:** Plain PHP (Vanilla)